 - Clear the drain.
 Be sure that any slow-moving drains are cleared and cleaned.
 Many bugs come indoors searching for water.
 Be sure to repair any leaky sinks and drains in your home.

-Wipe down bottles.
+- Wipe down bottles.
 After a bottle or jar has been used, be sure to wipe down the outside of the bottle and the lid.
-Residue on your honey, syrup, oil, and peanut butter containers can be a bug attraction.
+Residue on your honey, syrup, oil, and peanut butter containers can be a big attraction to bugs.

-Clean garbage containers.
+- Clean garbage containers.
 Washing down the insides and outsides of your trash and recycling containers is a monthly job.
-I find it easiest to do this chore outside with a garden hose and a long-handled scrub brush.
-I have a separate toilet brush that works well at cleaning the hard to reach areas of the trash cans.
+We find it easiest to do this chore outside with a garden hose and a long-handled scrub brush.
+We recommend having a separate toilet brush that works well at cleaning the hard to reach areas of the trash cans.